-I already stated that achieving under 1h20 would be a hard thing to do, basically I knew I will have to push the entire race near my maximum potential.
+I already stated that achieving under 1h20 would be a hard thing to do; I knew I would have to push the entire race near my maximum potential.
 Adding a 370m elevation to that, made it even harder.
 But hey, I train a lot uphill, we were already in Stockholm, I wasn’t going to let that bring me down.
 So I just went for it.

-Usually, during a hilly race – take my North London Half for example – you run at a slower pace uphill, but don’t really run faster downhill, you run just at your normal pace until your blood clears the lactate.
+Usually, during a hilly race – take my North London Half for example – you run at a slower pace uphill, but don’t run faster downhill, you run just at your normal pace until your blood clears the lactate.
 Not the case in Stockholm, I had to run as fast as possible downhill to stay in my target time, leaving my body in a continuous lactate build-up state.
 This was as painful as it sounds and if you look at my heart rate profile for the entire race, it looks more like a 5km or a 10km race, rather than a half marathon.

-My first km was 4:18, 30 seconds off my target pace, 30 seconds which I needed to recover from.
+My first km was 4:18, 30 seconds off my target pace, 30 seconds which I needed to recover.
 Ugh!
 Once I got through the crowds, obviously I started to run a lot faster so I can recover the time lost.
 And I finished my first 5km in 18:49.
 That’s 11 seconds better than my 19 minutes target.
 If you add those 30 seconds lost in the first km, means that I ran km 2-5 at a pace 10 seconds faster than my target pace.
 That’s 3:38/km!
 At the beginning of a half marathon?!
 When I broke my 19 minutes parkrun just over a year ago?!
 Madness!

 Two very important aspects which I knew I had to be careful with, were the ones that had a significant influence on the final result.
-But in the end it was me who ran it, and while I didn’t achieve my initial goal set for this race, I gave it all and still got to the finish line in a great time.
+But in the end, it was me who ran it, and while I didn’t achieve my initial goal set for this race, I gave it all and still got to the finish line in a great time.

 Cheering, race photos, finish area

 I loved the fact that I could go back to the finish line to wait for Andreea.
 At most races in the UK staff is quite annoying and desperate to push you outside the finish area – probably so you don’t claim your race medal and t-shirt more than once.
-Here, nobody asked me anything, I could be relaxed the whole time without being almost manhandled, like is sometimes the case for UK races.
+Here, nobody asked me anything; I could be relaxed the whole time without being almost manhandled like is sometimes the case for UK races.
 I waited for Andreea at just 10m from the finish line.

 When I started training this summer, I had two goals in mind: sub 80 minutes for a half marathon and sub 3 hours for a marathon.
 But it wasn’t just the time goals themselves.
 It was also about shifting the training plan.
-Adding a lot more fitness classes to the training mix and a lot less mileage, both at higher intensity than average.
+Adding a lot more fitness classes to the training mix and a lot less mileage, both at a higher intensity than average.
 This is a bit against the majority of training regimens, which involve a lot more easy runs with high mileage and less to no cross training.
-My marathon is close now and even with a 1h21 half marathon time, I’m close to proving that this type of training fits my lifestyle and can fit yours too.
-You really don’t need to spend tens of hours of easy running and hundreds of miles to be fast.
+My marathon is close now, and even with a 1h21 half marathon time, I’m close to proving that this type of training fits my lifestyle and can fit yours too.
+You don’t need to spend tens of hours of easy running and hundreds of miles to be fast.